jstreifel-33/reading-notes/code-401-python/class-17.md

 * Use a headless browser
 * Watch out for honeypots (traps)
 * Check if a website is changing layouts to throw off crawlers
-* Don't scrap behind a login
+* Don't scrape behind a login
 * Use captcha solving services

 ### How Crawlers Get Spotted